openblockchains/crypto-books/README.md

 # Best of Crypto Books

-A list of books, white papers & more (published in English) about crypto and blockchains.
+A collection of books, white papers & more about crypto and blockchains.

 Note: Prices are indicative and may be incorrect.